matthewmueller/joy/Readme.md

 ### On Deck Tasks:

 - [x] [Matt] Fix up the test suite to test packages now that it's actually starting to compile working stuff
+- [ ] [Matt] Build fetch bindings (This seems like a sufficiently complicated binding that will help me understand how binding should work)
+- [ ] Finish up a goroutine & channel => async/await
+- [ ] Start implementing pieces of the standard library (e.g. json.Marshal => JSON.stringify) and have a way to import these over the Go implementations
-- [ ] [Matt] Build basic DOM library (based on https://github.com/developit/undom).
+- [ ] Build basic DOM library (based on https://github.com/developit/undom).
 This is the minimum viable DOM needed for supporting virtual dom libraries like Preact.
 There's a bunch of bug fixes I need to make along the way to make this work.
 - [ ] Handle empty values in struct (https://github.com/matthewmueller/golly/issues/3)
+- [x] Unused functions from libraries should be excluded from the output (this should be relatively the same technique that DOM renaming uses)
 - [ ] Build out the DOM implementation (starting with level 1 or if these can be scripted... amazeee)
-- [ ] Implement a goroutine & channel => async/await or generator runtime
-- [ ] Start implementing pieces of the standard library (e.g. json.Marshal => JSON.stringify) and have a way to import these over the Go implementations
-- [ ] Unused functions from libraries should be excluded from the output (this should be relatively the same technique that DOM renaming uses)
 - [ ] Prettier javascript (not hugely important, but right now the JS we emit is fugly and hard to scan without running it)
 - [ ] Start writing libraries and application code
   - [ ] [Matt] Preact (will probably try to translate this completely into Go code to test compiler, though bindings are probably a better idea in long run)
   - [ ] D3 (another good example to test bindings with external libraries)
-  - [ ] [Matt] fetch (100 LOC using https://github.com/developit/unfetch)
   - [ ] [Matt] Generate VNode helper library (something like: https://github.com/matthewmueller/vcom)
 - [ ] Bug fix and add features as needed.
 Rinse & repeat.